A Model Fusion Distributed Kalman Filter For Non-Gaussian Observation Noise: Performance Analysis

 \subsection{Mean Error Analysis}

-The performance of mean error is reflected in the expectation of the estimation error $E\left\{ {{{\bm{\varepsilon }}_n}\left( k \right)} \right\}$.
-Here, the discussion is divided into two parts, one is the essential MFDKF algorithm, and another is the consensus fusion rules that are applied in C-MFDKF and S-MFDKF.
+The performance of mean error is reflected in the expectation of the estimation error $E\left( {{{\boldsymbol{\varepsilon }}_{n,k}}} \right)$.
+The following discussion is divided into two parts: the essential MFDKF algorithm and the consensus fusion rules utilized in C-MFDKF and S-MFDKF.

 Firstly, the MFDKF algorithm is considered.
-The estimation error of node $n$ with the observation model $j$ is calculated by
+The estimation error of node $n$ with the measurement model $j$ is determined by